 rewarding debtors who have a history of timely payments will ensure timely or earlier payments by those debtors going forward.

 Discourage Late Payments

-Charging interest to debtors who make payments beyond sanctioned credit period can limit the number of debtors paying late.
-A stricter action could be to reduce/prohibit further sales to debtors who have a history of delay in payments.
+Charging interest to debtors who make payments beyond the sanctioned credit period can limit the number of debtors paying late.
+A stricter action could be to reduce/prohibit further sales to debtors who have a history of delays in payments.

 Net off Wherever Possible

-Debtor’s turnover ratio and average collection period forms an important aspect of working capital management.
-This ratio along with inventory turnover ratio and creditor’s turnover ratio can help a firm design an efficient working capital cycle.
-These ratios along with the liquidity ratios like current and the quick ratio can help banks analyze the liquidity situation of the company and the efficiency with which it manages its receivables.
-All companies should work towards increasing its debtor’s turnover ratio and reducing the average collection period to the minimum; which eventually will lead to all sales converting to cash sales and negligible or very little credit sales.
+Debtor’s turnover ratio and average collection period are important aspects of working capital management.
+This ratio, along with the inventory turnover ratio and creditor’s turnover ratio, can help a firm design an efficient working capital cycle.
+These ratios, along with the liquidity ratios like current and the quick ratio, can help banks analyze the liquidity situation of the company and the efficiency with which it manages its receivables.
+All companies should work towards increasing their debtor’s turnover ratio and reducing the average collection period to the minimum, which eventually will lead to all sales converting to cash sales and negligible or very little credit sales.
 This will also help in bringing down the bad debts for the company.

 A higher debtors turnover ratio is ideal for a company.
 A higher debtor’s turnover ratio indicates a faster turnaround and reflects positively on the company’s liquidity.

 The reason is that cash sales generate immediate cash.
 And hence, these are not linked with the debtor’s turnover ratio.